Curt Rice: Academic positions

 Rice was a professor in the Department of Languages and Linguistics at the University of Tromsø, Norway.
 He represented the academic employees on the university board in Tromsø and served as Pro-Rector for Research and Development 2009–2013.
 He was also director of the Center for Advanced Study in Theoretical Linguistics (CASTL) at the University of Tromsø.
 In 2012, Rice applied unsuccessfully for the rector position at the Norwegian University of Science and Technology.

 In 2015 he was appointed as the first non-elected rector of Oslo and Akershus University College.
 The college received the status of a university in 2018, and became Oslo Metropolitan University.

-Rice in Norwegian university debate
+In April 2024, it was announced that Rice would be the new Executive Director of Fulbright Norway.